Sedation Dentistry In Pittsburgh

 Local Anesthesia

 Topical anesthetics are applied to the gum tissues with a swab or patch to minimize pain from injection on the surface level.
-Dr. Roll or her dental assistant may use a topical anesthetic to numb an area in preparation for administering an injectable local anesthetic.
+Dr. Roll, Dr. Williams or their dental assistant may use a topical anesthetic to numb an area in preparation for administering an injectable local anesthetic.
 In addition, topical anesthetics or other preparations also may be used to soothe painful mouth sores.
 Injectable local anesthetics prevent pain in a specific area of your mouth during treatment by blocking the nerves that sense or transmit pain and numbing mouth tissues.
 They cause the temporary numbness often referred to as a fat lip feeling.
 Injectable anesthetics may be used in such procedures as filling cavities, preparing teeth for crowns or treating gum disease.

 Sedation and General Anesthesia